HIPAA Physical Security

 Business Associates

-Data centers, remote offices, and co-working spaces where PHI processing occurs off-site.
+Data centers, remote offices, and shared work areas where PHI is used off-site.

 📱